Table of Contents

 Still not what you’re looking for?
 View all of our legal forms here.

-2. The Basics: What is an Affidavit of Death?
+2. What is an Affidavit of Death?

 An Affidavit of Death is a sworn statement, completed by someone with personal knowledge of another’s death, declaring the person has died.
 Typically, the affidavit is accompanied by a certified copy of a death certificate.